jsdealy/latin/miscellae/guideToLatinConversation.md

-To begin at the begin-
+To begin at the beginning.
-ning.

-Seek for dupes else-
+Seek for dupes elsewhere.
-where.

 To admit being beaten.